sathyamus/spark/spark.md

   - In cluster mode, the Spark driver runs inside an application master process which is managed by YARN on the cluster, and the client can go away after initiating the application.
   - In client mode, the driver runs in the client process, and the application master is only used for requesting resources from YARN.

+### Adding Other JARs
+  - --jars
+  - In cluster mode, the driver runs on a different machine than the client, so SparkContext.addJar won't work out of the box with files that are local to the client.

  - https://www.jetbrains.com/help/idea/discover-intellij-idea-for-scala.html#UserInterface
  - https://www.jetbrains.com/help/idea/run-debug-and-test-scala.html